 Claudette Fette (Denton) spoke on partnering with families during a virtual conference, “Children and Youth: The State of Mental Health,” on April 26.
 The conference, which aims to prepare teachers, families and professionals to serve the youth of the community, was sponsored by Mental Health America of Augusta.

 Rupal Patel (physical therapy, Houston) presented a “What I Believe” Speech for The Graham Sessions 2021 Virtual Series, sponsored by the Institute of Private Practice Physical Therapy.
-Video of Patel’s speech, “Racism Is a Social Determinant of Health – The Time Is Now to Dismantle It,” is available for viewing until Aug.
-19. Registration is required for viewing.
+Patel’s speech was titled “Racism Is a Social Determinant of Health – The Time Is Now to Dismantle It.”

 Michelle Kelly-Reeves (health & wellbeing initiative), graduate assistant Tamara Starling and student assistant Cindy Okemwenkhase, all of Denton, presented “Self-Care as Activism” at the 2021 Civic Learning and Democratic Engagement Meeting on June 1.
 The event was sponsored by NASPA, the professional home for the field of student affairs.